SforAiDl/neuroscience-ai-reading-course/Divisha_2017A7PS0959G/Imagined_Speech_Classification_Using_EEG/Envisioned_speech_recognition_using_EEG_sensors.md

 Fig. 8.
 Accuracy Results for different durations of EEG signals

-Highest accuracy of 85.20% and 67.03% were recorded for coarse- and finer-level classification with durations of 250 and 50 ms, respectively.
+Highest accuracy of 85.20% and 67.03% were recorded for coarse- and finer-level classification with durations of 250 and 50 ms, respectively for RF Classifier.

 ### Comparative Analysis of Modelling Algorithms